aai-research-lab/aai-research-lab.github.io/README.md

 **Drug Discovery.** We apply protein design techniques to immunogen and antibody design to tackle practical problems in drug discovery for neurodegenerative diseases.

+**Scientific Software Development.** We build and release open-source software that makes computational science faster, more reproducible, and easier to get right, so that methods developed here are usable by the wider research community.

 ## Software

 We build the tools our own research needs, and release them for everyone else's.
 All three are open source under the MIT licence.